utkarsh006/WorkManager-Android/README.md

 - With WorkManager we can `enqueue our background processing` even when the app is not running and the device is rebooted for some reason.
 - WorkManager also lets us define constraints necessary to run the task e.g. network availability before starting the background task.

+### 3 Different types of tasks

+- **Immediate Tasks :** Tasks that need to be done immediately and which will finish soon.
+- **Long Running Tasks :** Example is a large file download.
+- **Deferrable Tasks :** Scheduled tasks that start at a later time and can run periodically.